District Reading Plan

 Document how reading instruction and assessment for all students in the district are further aligned to the science of reading, structured literacy and foundational literacy skills.

-explicit, and diagnostic.
-We also have a PK-5th ELA Instructional Planning Guides to support teachers with intentional and sequential instruction in all areas of reading.
+The science of reading is a body of research that encompasses how the brain learns to read.
+It emphasizes the need for systematic, explicit instruction in phonics, phonemic awareness, vocabulary, fluency, and comprehension.
+Instruction in these areas supports the development of skilled reading by recognizing the importance of decoding and language comprehension.
+The DD Two Literacy Model is structured in that it is systematic, cumulative, explicit, and diagnostic.
+We also have PK-5th ELA Instructional Planning Guides to support teachers with intentional and sequential instruction in all areas of reading.
 Instruction follows a structured sequence, ensuring that skills are taught in an ordered way that builds on previous learning.
-For example, phonics instruction begins with simple sound-letter correspondences and progressively moves to more complex patterns, such as digraphs and blends.
 Teachers deliver clear, direct instruction, often using a “I do, we do, you do” model, where they first model a skill, practice it with students, and then allow independent practice.
 Instruction is cumulative, meaning that each new skill is built on prior knowledge.
 Students continually practice previously learned skills, reinforcing them while acquiring new ones.
 We believe in continuous assessment of student progress through formative assessments, allowing teachers to monitor whether students are mastering each skill before moving on.
 These assessments help tailor instruction to meet the needs of each learner.

-By systematically addressing these key literacy components through both instruction and assessment, DDTwo can ensure that all students progress toward meeting the grade-level ELA indicators.
+By systematically addressing these key literacy components through both instruction and assessment, DD Two can ensure that all students progress toward meeting the grade-level ELA indicators.
 Assessments include:

-- Phonological Awareness and Phonics: Phonological awareness is assessed through tasks like identifying rhyming words, segmenting words into sounds, or blending sounds to form words.
+Phonological awareness is assessed through tasks like identifying rhyming words, segmenting words into sounds, or blending sounds to form words.
 In addition to teacher created assessments, phonological awareness is assessed using the Really Great Reading Foundational Skills Surveys in K-2nd grade.
 Phonics is assessed through reading exercises where students are asked to decode words or read passages aloud.
 Teachers monitor how well students apply their phonics knowledge to reading unfamiliar text, providing targeted interventions when necessary.
-This year, we have implemented the Really Great Reading Foundational Skills Survey assessments in grades K-2nd to monitor student progress with grade-level indicators four times a year.
+The LETRS Spelling Screener is used in third grade and in fourth and fifth grade as an optional assessment tool.

-- Fluency: Fluency is assessed through AIMSWeb, UFLI Foundations Fluency Checks, and weekly fluency conferences with students.
+Fluency is assessed through AIMSWeb, UFLI Foundations Fluency Checks, and weekly fluency conferences with students.

 Section C